- Certificate of Deposit FAQs

 How do I receive my interest?
 Can I make a change on how the interest is disbursed before the CD matures?

 Your interest may be posted monthly back into your CD, into another share, or a check may be issued for the monthly dividend amount.
 You may change how your interest is disbursed at any time before your CD reaches maturity.
-Contact us via online banking from the Secure Email/Message Center, by phone, or come into one of our branches to request the change.
+Contact us via Online Banking from the Secure Email under Additional Services, by phone, or come into one of our branches to request the change.

 When is interest posted for CDs?